knoxknox/cs186-course/materials/class/README.md

 - Transaction ends in one of two ways: abort or commit

 ACID properties:
-- Atomicity: executes all operations or none of them
+- Atomicity: all actions of the transaction are executed or none
+- Consistency: transaction must not violate consistency at commit time
 - Isolation: execution of each transaction is isolated from that of other transaction
-- Consistency: db starts out consistent and it ends up consistent at the end of transaction
 - Durability: changes to db must be present (no matter what happens) after transaction commit

 Transaction properties:
-- Atomicity: implemented by logging (see durability)
+- Atomicity: implemented by logging
-- Isolation: implemented by synchronization methods (locks)
 - Consistency: this is an intrinsic property of a transaction
+- Isolation: implemented by synchronization methods => locking
-- Durability: implemented by logging (undo/redo, append only)
+- Durability: implemented by logging (undo/redo, append only log)

 Recovery (Write-Ahead Log):
 - redo all updates made by the committed transactions